rita-barbosa/LAPR2-2223/docs/sprintD/us008/01.requirements-engineering/Readme.md

 * **AC1:** The list of property announcement requests should be sorted by the date they were created, with the most recent requests appearing first.
 * **AC2:** An announcement is posted when a request is accepted.
 The list of requests should be refreshed, and that request should not be shown again.
 * **AC3:** When an announcement request is decline, the agent must include a justification message, that should be sent to the owner by e-mail.
+* **AC4:** When the agent decide to publish the announcement request, he must choose the type of commission and its value.
+* **AC5:** When publishing an announcement, the sale price should be the sum of the owner requested price and the commission value chosen by the agent.
+* **AC6:** The Agent should do the login within the application.